-Many potting mixes benefit by adding compost
+Many potting mixes benefit

 Compost is often used in commercial potting soil mixes; even those not advertised as organic and are usually added as a substitute for peat moss.
 It has the added advantages of providing nutrients and can provide protection against some diseases due to beneficial organisms that live in compost.